pharaouk/dharma/README.md

 TODOS
-1. Connect count, seed and force_dist to all benchmarks
+1. Connect count, seed and force_dist to all benchmarks **[in progress]**
 2. Custom prompt formats
 3. Add upload to HF with template MD
-4.
+4. Add a testing/eval script
+5. Add a Callback example for training
+6. Add axolotl example